 - (A) Any party entitled to notice of the petition may file an objection to the petition.
-All objections shall be in writing, shall be filed with the circuit court clerk, and shall state with specificity the basis of the objection. - (B) Objections to a petition to expunge or seal must be filed within 60 days of the date of service of the petition.
+All objections shall be in writing, shall be filed with the circuit court clerk, and shall state with specificity the basis of the objection.
+Whenever a person who has been convicted of an offense is granted a pardon by the Governor which specifically authorizes expungement, an objection to the petition may not be filed. - (B) Objections to a petition to expunge or seal must be filed within 60 days of the date of service of the petition.